9. File Uploads and Document Processing¶

 The [files] extra pulls in Docling (text extraction) and

 python-magic (content-based MIME sniffing).
-It adds about 500 MB to the
+It adds ~5 GB to the

 container image because of Docling's torch and transformers dependencies, so